openjck/vim-yadm-files/README.md

 ### Why not use the extension/e attribute for alternate files?

-YADM allows the filenames of alternate files to end with an `extension` or `e` attribute to make it appear as though it has a certain extension.
+yadm allows the filenames of alternate files to end with an `extension` or `e` attribute to make it appear as though it has a certain extension.
 For example, a file with the following name will be treated as a Fish script in Vim/Neovim and most other editors, even without this plugin enabled: